SAP-docs/btp-developer-guide/docs/abap-cloud-9aaaf65.md

 -   **Transactional \(OLTP\)**: With ABAP Cloud you can build business objects and expose them as services, to consume them in UIs and integration scenarios.
 All standard behavior is supported \(create, read, update, delete\).

--   **Analytical \(OLAP\)**: ABAP Cloud is equally equipped for creating services and UIs for data analysis, for drilling down in multiple dimensions, like integrating the data in SAP Analytics Cloud.
+-   **Analytical \(OLAP\)**: ABAP Cloud is equally equipped for creating services and UIs for data analysis, and for drilling down in multiple dimensions, like integrating the data in SAP Analytics Cloud.

 -   **Integration**: Both previous aspects are complemented by strong data and application integration to cater to today’s service-oriented environments.

 The development model has two additional two key differentiators:

--   The **reuse services and libraries** with core business services like number ranges, application jobs, an ABAP-integrated SAP Fiori launchpad and UI repository to deploy SAPUI5 and SAP Fiori elements user interfaces.
+-   The **reuse services and libraries** with core business services like number ranges, application jobs, an ABAP-integrated SAP Fiori launchpad, and UI repository to deploy SAPUI5 and SAP Fiori elements user interfaces.

--   The **built-in qualities** offering end-to-end extensibility in the programming model, major cloud qualities like scalability and upgrade stable APIs and many more.
+-   The **built-in qualities** offering end-to-end extensibility in the programming model, major cloud qualities like scalability and upgrade stable APIs, and many more.